-A native of Pittsburgh's Northside, Brian Regan is in his sixth season as the University of Pittsburgh's Director of Basketball Operations.
+A native of Pittsburgh's Northside, Brian Regan is in his ninth season as the University of Pittsburgh's Director of Basketball Operations.
 Regan's association with Pitt Basketball goes back more than 30 years when he first attended the "Play Basketball Day Camps," directed by then Pitt coach Tim Grgurich.

-"We are excited to have Brian as our Director of Operations," Pitt Head Coach Jamie Dixon said.
-"Brian has proved to be a valuable part of our program and has played a key role in our success.
-He brings with him extensive experience at several different levels.
+"Brian is a valuable part of our program and has played a key role in our success," said head coach Jamie Dixon.
+"He brings with him extensive experience at several different levels.
 He is also thrilled to be working at Pitt and in his hometown of Pittsburgh."

-Prior to his stint at Colgate, Regan served three years (1999-2002) as an associate head coach at Assumption College under Head Coach Tom Ackerman.
+Prior to his stint at Colgate, Regan served three years (1999-2002) as an associate head coach at Assumption College under head coach Tom Ackerman.
 In 2001-02, Assumption posted one of its most successful seasons in school history, advancing to the NCAA Division II Tournament Sweet Sixteen, capturing the Northeast-10 regular season championship and compiling a 24-6 record.
 All of these accomplishments were achieved after the Greyhounds were picked to finish last in the league's preseason coaches' poll.
 Three of Regan's recruits played key roles in that success, including league defensive player of the year Shahar Golan, All-America selection and league rookie of the year Brian Robinson and first team all-conference pick Shane O'Donoghue.

 Regan is no stranger to the Western Pennsylvania coaching ranks, having served assistant coaching stints at Slippery Rock University (1994-99), LaRoche College (1993-94) and Robert Morris University (1990-93).
 During his tenure at Robert Morris, the Colonials won the Northeast Conference title and advanced to the NCAA Tournament in 1992 before dropping their first round matchup to UCLA in Tempe, Ariz.
-At Robert Morris, Regan oversaw guard play including Northeast Conference Player of the Year and Aliquippa native Myron Walker.
+At Robert Morris, Regan oversaw guard play including NEC Player of the Year and Aliquippa native Myron Walker.

-Regan began his college coaching career as a graduate assistant coach at Pitt, serving two seasons (1988-90) under Head Coach Paul Evans.
+Regan began his college coaching career as a graduate assistant coach at Pitt, serving two seasons (1988-90) under Paul Evans.
 He helped guide the Panthers to a 17-13 record and NCAA Tournament berth in 1989.

-One of six siblings, Regan and his brothers regularly attended the youth Pitt basketball camps.
+One of six siblings, Regan and his brothers regularly attended the Pitt youth basketball camps.
 Two of his brothers served as Pitt ballboys and both went on to compete collegiately at New York University.
 His father, the late "Baldy" Regan, served as a Pittsburgh city councilman.